 Doron Taussig is working on a book about the meaning of merit in America – what American culture and individual Americans say about what people have earned, what they deserve, and whether they got lucky or unlucky.
 His research interests more broadly include American journalism and politics.
 Before coming to academia, Doron worked as a journalist for the Philadelphia City Paper and Philadelphia Daily News, covering issues including juvenile justice, immigration, labor, city politics, and local media.

-- University of Pennsylvania, Annenberg School for Communication, Philadelphia, PA Ph.D., Communication October 2017 M.A., Communication May 2014
+University of Pennsylvania, Annenberg School for Communication, Philadelphia, PA Ph.D.
+Communication October 2017 and M.A., Communication May 2014

 Democratic deliberation and the public sphere

 Meritocracy and inequality